ARCLabUNO/arclabwebsite/content/post/2025-11-27-ASC2025/index.md

 ---
 title: ARC Lab Students Present at ASC 2025!
 date: 2025-11-17
+summary: "Students from the Lab presented their research at the Annual Meeting of the American Society of Criminology."
 ---

 Six students from the Advancing Research in Corrections (ARC) Lab presented their research at the Annual Meeting of the American Society of Criminology.
 Their work highlights innovative approaches to understanding risk assessment, correctional programming, and justice reform.